knownasnaffy/inner-ink/README.md

 -   **Intuitive Interface:** Simple and user-friendly interface for easy navigation and journaling.
 -   **Organization and Search:** Effortlessly organize entries by date, mood, or themes.
 Search feature for quick access.
 -   **Customizable UI:** Change themes and more visible features.
--   **Accessibility**: Keyboard-friendly interface
+-   **Accessibility:** Keyboard-friendly interface.

 ## Upcoming Features

 -   **Privacy and Security:** Robust encryption and privacy settings to ensure confidentiality.
 -   **Backup and Restore:** Option to back up and restore data from previous installations.
--   **Rich-Text Entries:** Add multimedia elements, font styles, lists and more to personalize your entries.
+-   **Rich-Text Entries:** Add multimedia elements, font styles, lists, and more to personalize your entries.
--   **Updates and Maintenance**: In-built update check and automatic updates.
+-   **Updates and Maintenance:** In-built update check and automatic updates.
--   **Internationalization:** Support for more locales
+-   **Internationalization:** Support for more locales.

 ## Contributing